LispCookbook/cl-cookbook/debugging.md

 - `e` (*sldb-eval-in-frame*) prompts for an expression and evaluates it in the selected frame.
-This is how we can explore our intermediate variables.
+This is how we can explore our intermediate variables
-- `d` is similar with the addition of pretty printing the result.
+- `d` is similar with the addition of pretty printing the result

 Once we are in a frame and detect a suspicious behavior, we can even re-compile a function at runtime and resume the program execution from